neogeographica/gameserver_scripts/README.md

 The core of the init scripts is in "/lib/init/gameserver.sh".
 This is generic code that implements start/stop/restart/status commands for any game server.
 An init script that uses "gameserver.sh" should first define these variables to describe a specific game server:

-* COMMAND : complete path to the command used to launch the server
+* COMMAND : complete path to a file that can be executed to launch the server
-* WORKINGDIR : complete path to the working directory to use when executing the command
+* PATH : executables search path that should be used when launching the server
-* PIDFILE : complete path where a PID file will be created
 * USER : user to run the server as
-* DESCRIPTION : description of the server (printed in various messages)
+* DESCRIPTION : description of the server (printed in various init-script messages)

+The "gameserver.sh" code makes a couple of assumptions based on these variables:

+* The working directory (when launching the server) will be the directory where the COMMAND file is located.
+* The PID file will be created as ${COMMAND}.pid

+The PID file location is not configurable in the init script because I want to make sure that normal fiddling with server configuration won't violate this expectation.
+Similarly on the server-scripts side of things, the PID file location is determined internally rather than being open to configuration.

 example init scripts
 --------------------

 The various files under "/etc/init.d" in this repository are init scripts that I use for our QuakeWorld and Quake 3 servers.
-The way I have things set up, the COMMAND and PIDFILE for an init script will have the same basename as the init script itself, but you could use some other naming convention if you like.
+The way I have things set up, the COMMAND for an init script will have the same basename as the init script itself, but you could use some other naming convention if you like.

-**\* Warning:** there is one brittle coupling between the init scripts and the server scripts that I need to get rid of.
-My init scripts expect that the PID file will be created as ${NAME}.pid where NAME is the name of the init script.
-The server scripts create the PID file at ${SERVERTYPE}\_${GAMETYPE}.pid ... so this system only works if the init script is named as ${SERVERTYPE}\_${GAMETYPE}.
-I need to remove that dependence one way or another.

 The init scripts are not going to differ much.
 (In my case literally the only thing that differs is the script filename and the description of the service.)
 The different server behaviors come from the different commands that each script runs.